Documentation Index

 Positions

 Once your order fills, you have a position.
-A position is simply the contracts you hold in a market.- A long position means you own YES contracts — you profit if the outcome happens
+A position is simply the contracts you hold in a market.

 - A short position means you’ve sold YES contracts — you profit if the outcome doesn’t happen